pdjr-ha/pdjr-schematic-card/README.md

 # pdjr-schematic-card

-pdjr-schematic-card is a lovelace card for Home Assistant which updates SVG images by applying class and text value changes to image components in response to state changes on associated Home Assistant entities.
+pdjr-schematic-card is a lovelace card for Home Assistant which updates SVG images by applying changes to image components in response to state changes on associated Home Assistant entities.

 ## YAML configuration
 ```